gaballench/centropomidae_divtime/README.md

 # centropomidae_divtime

-Code and data for the phylogenetic analysis and divergence time estimation in Biogeographic history and divergence events of the Snooks and Barracudas (Carangiformes): Evolution and Divergence spanning the closure of the Panama Isthmus (Ossa, Ballen, Acero-P, & Tavera, 2024).
+Code and data for the phylogenetic analysis and divergence time estimation in Biogeographic history and divergence events of the Snooks and Barracudas (Carangiformes): Evolution and Divergence spanning the closure of the Panama Isthmus (Ossa-Hernández, Ballen, Acero-P, & Tavera, 2024).

 This repository has the following structure: